asanch25/StG-How-To/docs/source/dataaq.rst

 Load the SpecTcl config file
 ----------------------------
 Now that we have opened up all the relevant programs, we need to tell SpecTcl the parameters we want to be displayed/calculated.
-This is done with a .tcl configuration file which allows us to define parameters, calculate new parameters based off of existing ones, and define the spectra that we want to see plotted.
-The current configuration file that I have written is ``gated_spectra.tcl``.
+This is done with a .tcl definition file which allows us to define parameters, calculate new parameters based off of existing ones, and define the spectra that we want to see plotted.
+The current definition file that I have written is ``gated_spectra.tcl``.
 However, for SpecTcl to actually use that configuration file, we need to load it.

-One of the 4 windows that opened when you loaded SpecTcl is labeled ``gated_spectra.tcl``.
-This is where we will load the configuration file.
+One of the 4 windows that opened when you loaded SpecTcl is labeled ``treegui``.
+This is where we will load the definition file.
+In the top right of the window you have the option to load a definition file.
+Click load and select ``gated_spectra.tcl``.
+After selecting that the ``treegui`` window should be populated with all of the spectra that we want.

 stgdaq